 Find out about National Leaders of Further Education (NLFEs), and how to apply.

-Participation in the NLFE programme will offer principals and colleges the opportunity to develop the skills of senior staff through leading improvement projects, to work with other NLFEs as part of an active improvement network, and to transfer learning and experience from both back to their home college.
-Designation as a NLFE will be prestigious, helping colleges to attract good quality staff, and to build strong relationships with employers.
+Participation in the NLFE programme offers principals and colleges the opportunity to develop the skills of senior staff through leading improvement projects, to work with other NLFEs as part of an active improvement network, and to transfer learning and experience from both back to their home college.
+Designation as an NLFE is prestigious, helping colleges to attract good quality staff, and to build strong relationships with employers.